The heterogeneous impact of the EU-Canada agreement with causal machine learning

-In Table \ref{tab: ext mgn produc classes}, we further separate negative and positive extensive margins by main product classes.
-Here, we explicitly focus only on the entry-exit dynamics we attribute to CETA.
-Notably, the product class that has by far benefited the most from the treaty is the Chemicals \& Allied Industries (HS 28-38), with an entry of 71 more products, followed by Machinery/Electrical (HS 84-85) with 37 new products, and Textiles (HS 50-63) with 31 new products.
-If we look at the negative extensive margin, we find that the group with the highest number of exits is Textiles (HS 50-63) with 60 products, followed by Vegetable Products (HS 06-15) with 41, and Metals (HS 72-83) with 35.
-Notably, Textiles (HS 50-63) is the class for which the net extensive margin has been most negative, with a loss of 29 products, whereas Chemicals \& Allied Industries is the one with the highest gain from the net entry, with a total of 42 products.
+In Table \ref{tab: ext mgn produc classes}, we further separate negative and positive impacts on extensive margins by main HS product classes.
+We provide separate entries for entry-exit with and without the CETA (respectively w/ and w/o).
+Notably, the product class that has benefited the most from the treaty is Textiles (HS 50-63), with a net entry w/ CETA of 20, resulting from an entry w/ CETA of 37 and an exit w/ CETA of 17.
+It is followed by Vegetable Products (HS 06-15), with a net entry w/ CETA of 14, resulting from 25 new exported products vs. the exit w/ CETA of 11 products.
+Looking at the negative extensive margin, we find that the group with the highest number of exits due to CETA is Machinery/ Electrical (HS 84-85), with 26 products, followed by Chemicals (HS 28-38) with 25.
+The total net demography of exported products due to CETA is positive (17), while the regular net entry without the CETA has been negative (-28)